HostGator Review: Is It Right for You?

 In the table below, we’ve summarized both the promotional and annually billed renewal prices of each of HostGator’s plans, so you can compare:

-Hosting Type | Promotional Price Range | Renewal Price, Billed Annually |
+Hosting Type Promotional Price Range Renewal Price, Billed Annually

-Overall, HostGator is ranked second (out of the same 12 providers) because its pricing plans come with lots of features and unbeatable uptime.
+While its VPS plans get a value score of 3.1/5, making it joint 6th place with GreenGeeks (out of 11 providers).
 A lot of people tend to value features over money, too – of people looking to switch hosting providers, the most important factor among those we surveyed was “hosting features” at 32%.
 “Pricing” actually came as a second priority, at 27%.
-This shows that people who already have experience hosting a website have found that you often do “get what you pay for,” and it’s worth spending a little extra for the right plan and support.

 HostGator also offers a 45-day money-back guarantee, which extends beyond the industry standard of one month.
 The usual fine print applies, however: the refund doesn’t apply to dedicated server plans, and plans paid for by check, money order, or bank wire transfer are also ineligible.